Some links in this post may be affiliate links

 Turn the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent legginess

-Common pests on Senecio barbertonicus are mealybugs, scale insects, and spider mites.
+Common pests of Senecio barbertonicus are mealybugs, scale insects, and spider mites.
+These pests are more common in dry conditions.

 Barberton Groundsel is also prone to leaf spot disease which is indicated by brown, soft, leaf spots.
 The disease is prevalent in damp, stuffy conditions.